-The World Health Organization (WHO) has been celebrating World Health Day on April 7 for 76 years.
+The World Health Organization (WHO) has celebrated World Health Day on April 7 since 1950.

-This Day is an opportunity to highlight the advances made in public health, which have contributed significantly to improving people’s quality of life since 1948.
+The Day highlights the advances in public health that have made a significant contribution to improving people’s quality of life since 1948.
 It is also a call to action to meet the health challenges facing the world today and in the future.
-The goal is always to take action to “safeguard the health of people and the planet and to raise a movement to build societies that are focused on well-being.”
+The aim is always to put in place measures to “safeguard the health of human beings and the planet, and to inspire a movement to build societies focused on well-being.”

-World Health Day is one of eight global campaigns promoted by the WHO to raise awareness of the various issues:
+World Health Day is one of eight global campaigns put forward by the WHO to raise international awareness of various issues:

 - World Tuberculosis Day